Some people wonder how you can teach your kids about other cultures regardless of where you live.

 Children always enjoy a good story and the colorful pictures that go with them, so using books as a starting point is a great idea.
-It’s important that you, as a parent, emphasize the different cultures you cross in the books, so the child can empathize with the characters.
+It’s important that you, as a parent, emphasize the different cultures you cross in the books so that the child can empathize with the characters.

-They might ask questions revolving around the culture, but if they don’t you could highlight the differences and similarities.
+They might ask questions revolving around the culture, but you could highlight the differences and similarities if they don’t.

 Take the Next Step and Go Outside

-One of the most important things when it comes to learning about different cultures is to let them experience these cultures first hand.
+One of the most important things in learning about different cultures is to let them experience these cultures firsthand.

 Lots of communities regularly organize community experiences like theater performances, museums, and parties.

 These events can provide diverse learning opportunities.
 Places of worship are often a good place to start as the events are usually free to enter.

 They might be a little hesitant at first as they don’t know what will happen, but it’s just like tasting food.
 If you’ve never tried it, you don’t know what it’s like, right?

 Don’t forget that one of the most important parts of a culture is the food.
 Of course, there are tons of rituals that other cultures might do differently, and you can learn about these.

 But one of the differences you’ll notice most when on holiday is the food.
 Each culture has its own food.